Back to blog

 6. Implement and monitor progress

-Continuously track your progress against industry benchmarks, making adjustments to stay on track.
+Continuously track your progress against industry benchmarks and make adjustments to stay on track.
 Regular performance reviews are critical for refining strategies and responsiveness to market changes.
+Coresignal's webhooks automatically notify you the moment a tracked data field changes, so your benchmarks always reflect the latest market reality.

 7. Adapt and innovate